thacherT1D/new-angular-curriculum/Unit-3/09-angular-with-rails-setup.md

 </html>
 ```

-Lastly, turbolinks is a gem that rails uses to cache ajax requests.
+Lastly, turbolinks is a gem that rails uses to update page content.
 It can cause problems with angular, so let's remove it:

 In the `app/assets/javascript/applications.js`, **remove** this line: